openSUSE/news-o-o/_posts/2015-02-25-openness-brings-fresh-air-to-yast.markdown

 ---
 author: Ancor Gonzalez Sosa
+comments: true
 date: 2015-02-25 11:40:45+00:00
 layout: post
 link: https://news.opensuse.org/2015/02/25/openness-brings-fresh-air-to-yast/
+slug: openness-brings-fresh-air-to-yast
-title: "Openness brings fresh air to YaST"
+title: Openness brings fresh air to YaST
+wordpress_id: 19076
 categories:
 - Distribution
 ---

 It has been a while since we reported about YaST in this site.
 This [post in Spanish](https://victorhckinthefreeworld.wordpress.com/2015/02/23/yast-de-opensuse-se-abre-mas-aun-a-la-comunidad/) from fellow openSUSE blogger [Victorhck](https://es.opensuse.org/Usuario:Victorhck) has inspired us to write about some exciting news that deserve to be shared with the whole openSUSE community.
 YaST has always been a completely free and open source project, but free and open source means way more than just having the code available in some server at Internet.
 You may know lowering the entry barrier to contribute to YaST has been one of the goals of the project.

 The first big step was moving from YCP to a more popular, documented and widespread programming language like Ruby.
 The new Ruby-based codebase [debuted in openSUSE 13.1](https://news.opensuse.org/2013/10/10/coming-soon-opensuse-13-1-with-yast-in-ruby/), full of automatically converted code that looked "not so Ruby".
 Now, with the [revamped installation workflow introduced in openSUSE 13.2](https://news.opensuse.org/2014/09/22/opensuse-13-2-is-coming-first-beta-has-arrived/) and after a whole release cycle of refining and polishing the YaST code and the development tools, the world of YaST development is a nicer place for newcomers.